- When do tax bills go out?

 one time in July has both payments outlined on it.

-- The bottom portion of your tax bill outlines the first half or full year payment
+- The bottom portion of your tax bill outlines the second half year payment

 amount that is due in the month you choose to pay it.
 If you only pay your first

-half, the middle section outlines your second half payment with the starting due
+half, the bottom section outlines your second half payment with the starting due

 date of March 1st.